Grip and Value: Balancing Defensive and Offensive Data Management

 Defensive Data Management: Control, Confidence, Compliance

 Every data-driven organization starts with a solid foundation.
 Defensive data management focuses on managing risks, complying with laws and regulations, and creating reliable conditions for responsible decision-making.
-This includes ensuring data quality, clear definitions, and traceability.
+This includes ensuring data quality, consistent definitions, and traceability.

 Offensive Data Management: Enable, Accelerate, Innovate